Impact 360 Institute lost one of our great inspirations with the passing of Truett Cathy.

 The list of the ways the example of Truett’s life challenges us all to be our best could go on.
 There is an attribute that should not escape us, even if we find it convicting.
 Wherever you find people of influence you often find people of great talent or means.
 Leaders of great companies, coaches of great teams, artists, writers, and such are examples.
 It’s easy to look at their influence and be thankful for it but not necessarily challenged by it.
 Many of these people got into positions of influence because of talents or connections they possess that we don’t.
 We can believe we can’t write any great music or produce any great literature because we don’t have the talent.
 We can’t produce medical breakthroughs in vaccines or incredible scientific insights because we don’t have the great mind to do so.
 We can’t lead a global company because we don’t have Wall Street connections.
 We can always look at great leaders and think we can’t do that because of (fill in the excuse).
 An examination of the life of Truett Cathy strips us of that myth.
 He wasn’t born into privilege.
 He possessed no college education that opened doors for him.
 He possessed no great networks that got him his big break.
 He possessed none of the advantages that many who rise to influence possess.

 We are without excuse for developing a positive influence with our lives when we look to his example.
 Too busy to serve your church or community?
 While trying to build a business Truett found time to teach boy’s Sunday School.
 Too busy for a day of proper rest and worship?
 Long before success hit he was closing his business on what was likely the most profitable day of the week.
 Too financially strapped to help others in need?
 Stories abound demonstrating Truett possessed a generous heart long before he had wealth to give away to those in need.
 Yes, there are advantages to being incredibly connected, smart, or wealthy in becoming a person of influence.
 We can make excuses that because we don’t possess any of these then we can’t make a difference.
-The life of Truett Cathy disproves this and should challenge us to serve others even when we think we don’t have the time, smarts, or wealth to do so.
+The life of Truett Cathy disproves this and should challenge us to serve others even when we think we don’t have the time, smarts, or wealth to do so, without excuses.

 Thank you Truett, for a life well lived and the example of service and humility you provided.